backstage/backstage/docs/deployment/cloudfoundry.md

 ];
 ```

-The provider logic itself lives in the backend package.
-This allows us to create custom resolvers to check for existing users and issue tokens.
-As an administrator of your backstage instance you have multiple opportunities here.
-You can load users into backstage and connect catalog users to UAA users via an email for example.
-You can also allow users who have no backstage access yet to login as well.
-We will show how to do both below.
+The provider logic is in the `backend` package.
+This allows you to create custom resolvers to check for existing users and issue tokens.
+As an administrator of your Backstage instance, you have multiple opportunities here.
+You can load users into Backstage and connect catalog users to UAA users via an email, for example.
+You can also allow users who have no Backstage access yet to login.
+Both will be covered below.

-Create a packages/backend/src/oidcProvider.ts with the following:
+Create a `packages/backend/src/oidcProvider.ts` with the following:

 ```
 import { createBackendModule } from '@backstage/backend-plugin-api';